-"Hmm, little goldilocks, aren't you?"
+"Yes, little goldilocks, aren't you?"
 The snake-man teased, leaning over with those reptile eyes narrowed.
 "Not too big, not too small, not too short, not too tall..."
 His clawed, sickly albino hands ghosted over her chest and Heather nearly shuddered, hating the way those thin lips slid back into a toothy, fanged grin.
-"Not too flat either..."

 "Okay!"
 That had come out muffled too, and he only yelled in response, "Okay, Master!"

-"Wild one," Master scoffed.
-"Gotta get this one broken."
+"Wild one," Master scoffed, " gotta get this one broken."
 Broken?
-Heather did not like the sound of that word.
-She struggled even more after hearing it, but Master had had enough at that point.
+WHAT?
+Heather struggled mightily, but Master had had enough at that point.
 He flipped her back over, hands in her hair, and this time a pounding headache sprang up with the darkness.